-Frisco Montessori Academy offers an excellent supplemental curriculum for all ages and programs which compliment and enhance our overall Montessori curriculum.
+Frisco Montessori School offers an excellent supplemental curriculum for all ages and programs which compliment and enhance our overall Montessori curriculum.

-The children at FMA have a beautiful garden to explore and experience nature.
+The children have a beautiful garden to explore and experience nature.

-Children come to the garden weekly for a half hour, weather permitting.
+Children come to the garden weekly for a half-hour, weather permitting.
 A typical class size consists of 12 children.
-While in the garden, the children participate in a number of fun and educational activities.
+While in the garden, the children participate in many fun and educational activities.

 Our Computer Lab is a place where children can learn to develop their computer skills along with the fundamental concepts that are taught in a Montessori classroom.
 The software helps to build reading, math, language arts, and critical thinking.
 Each of the software activities has multiple levels so that the programs can progress from simple to more complex concepts at a pace that suits each child.

 The Spanish curriculum embraces a broad spectrum of communication skills utilizing the five C's of essential foreign language education: Communication, Culture, Connections, Comparisons, and Community.
 The presented materials offer a vision for students to obtain rich curricular experiences through visual aids, songs, literature, and games.
-The goal is to develop positive attitudes and excitement towards learning the Spanish language.
-This curriculum is designed to address the specific readiness skills to begin studying a language, foundational skills to continue language development and essential skills to master necessary competencies, giving students a well-rounded foundation and appreciation of the language for further study.
-Through the skills of listening, speaking, reading, writing, and mentoring, students are able to broaden their awareness, acceptance, understanding, and confidence of the Hispanic culture.
+The goal is to develop positive attitudes and excitement toward learning the Spanish language.
+This curriculum is designed to address the specific readiness skills to begin studying a language, foundational skills to continue language development, and essential skills to master necessary competencies, giving students a well-rounded foundation and appreciation of the language for further study.
+Through the skills of listening, speaking, reading, writing, and mentoring, students can broaden their awareness, acceptance, understanding, and confidence in the Hispanic culture.
 Furthermore, this program is designed to accommodate varying levels of language learners as they progress through the various stages of their academic endeavors.

 Primary Art focuses more on process art, not fine art.
 Primary students have the freedom to explore specific mediums and tools in art.
 The process is more important in early art than the final art product.
 Students are encouraged to create with the materials in an open-ended manner.
 The Primary student works with a variety of materials such as pencils, pens, crayons, scissors, tempera paints, construction paper, glitter, glue, and assorted art tools.
 Students develop concentration, fine and gross motor skills, independence while at the same time satisfying the inner need for self-expression through art.
 Each art project skill and art medium builds upon each other throughout the year, consequently nurturing to the whole child.
 In addition to having art materials available in the Primary classrooms on a daily basis, the Primary students meet twice monthly for Art classes.